 - Chicken Broth – preferred over water, because it’s a great source of protein

-- Meat Broth – source of the meat remains a mystery for the buyer.
-It comes with a good nutritional value and an appealing flavor
+- Meat Broth – a source of meat remains a mystery for the buyer.
+It comes with a good nutritional value and an appealing flavor.

 All in all, there is no doubt about the impressive nutritional value presented in Sheba foods.
 They’re are free of artificial preservatives, although added color and food binders are regularly featured to the objection of some.
 But their complete preclusion of grains and corns from their ingredients list has gotten nods from many-a-buyer.

 The shady character of their meat by-products has been overlooked by most, though some cat-owners who’s cats have special health needs may completely avoid any products with such ingredients.
 If you’re one of those then your budget for cat food should aim for the products on the high-end of the scale.